Back to Blog

 Use Cases & Scenarios

-Understanding all the different applications of residential VPNs and similar alternatives might get complicated.
+Understanding all the different applications of residential IP VPNs and similar alternatives might get complicated.
 Here's a table summarizing all the main differences:

 Detectability